 We have only included sports betting movies for which there are quality seeded torrents available.
 For your viewing pleasure also check out the best:

 Movies all about sports betting

-Bookies revolves around college buddies who start a sportsbook from their dorm.
+Bookies revolve around college buddies who start a sportsbook from their dorm.
 They live the dream until the bets and profits escalate and things get out of hand.

 The naive and likeable lads are drawn into an underworld of violence, match-fixing and mobsters that they are not equipped to deal with.